MihaiAC/learning-react/learning_react/react_notes/React.md

 Same drawback as styled components in that plenty of wrapper functions will be necessary to avoid code duplication.

 ### Debugging React
+- Browser dev tools + breakpoints
+- StrictMode - executes every component, effect, ref callbacks an extra time + checks usage of deprecated APIs.
+- React dev tools - can monitor the state and hooks for each component.